Fischbach23/CEG2350/Labs/Lab06/Lab06.md

     - Remaining space on primary partition: 34.01
     - Filesystem on primary partition: NTFS (BitLocker Encrypted)
 6. BIOS / UEFI info:
-    - BIOS or UEFI version:
+    - BIOS or UEFI version: F.24
-    - How to access your BIOS / UEFI:
+    - How to access your BIOS / UEFI: while restarting - press the escape key then press F10
-7. Bootloader running on your system:
+7. Bootloader running on your system: Windows Boot Manager
-8. Kernel version of your operating system:
+8. Kernel version of your operating system: 4.4.0-22621-Microsoft

 ## Extra Credit - VM Manager